-Referrals are welcomed here at WVDS.
-We offer extractions for canine and feline periodontal disease, resorptive lesions, feline stomatitis (full mouth extractions including pre and post radiographs), place esophagostomy tubes when warranted, take digital dental radiographs, root canal therapy, placement of crowns, treating base narrow canine teeth with orthodontics and more.
+Referrals are welcomed here at Windsor Pet Dental.
+We offer extractions for canine and feline periodontal disease, fractured teeth, resorptive lesions and feline stomatitis (full mouth extractions including pre and post radiographs).
+We place esophagostomy tubes when warranted, take digital dental radiographs, provide root canal therapy of single rooted teeth, placement of crowns on single rooted teeth , treating base narrow canine teeth, orthodontics, vital pulpotomies, partial mandibulectomies and maxillectomies, tissue guided regeneration and more.
 If you have any dental related questions please feel free to contact us.

-Almost every dental case we treat, the animal goes home the same day (except feline stomatitis cases, which we place an esophagostomy tube and keep the cat in our hospital 2-3 days).
+Routinely pets are sent home the same day except for feline stomatitis cases where we place an esophagostomy tube and keep the cat in our hospital 2-3 days.

 Want to Send us an E-mail ?
 Click the link below